 Our Squadron regular training happen weekly, Monday nights,

-- Recruit Training between 7:00-9:00 PM., through two recruit courses Start of September and December of the training year, at the Rotary Hall, 254 Centre Street, Oshawa.
+- Recruit Training between 6:45-9:00 PM., through two recruit courses Start of September and December of the training year, at the Rotary Hall, 254 Centre Street, Oshawa.
 This is just north of Gibb Street.
-Parking is across the road at Village Union PS, access of Gibb Street.
+Parking is across the road at the Durham Alternate Secondary School, access of Gibb Street.

 - Regular Cadet Training between 6:30-10:00 PM from Mid September to Mid May throughout the training year.
-Come see us at our regular training site, Village Union Public School, 240 Simcoe Street South, Oshawa.
-Entrance from the North Door, from the parking lot that faces Centre Street South.
+Come see us at our regular training site, Village Union Public School, 155 Gibb Street, Oshawa.
+Entrance from the East Side Parking Lot.

 Please ask for the Recruiting, Training, Deputy Commanding Officer or Commanding Officer.